elias-utf8/YOLOvsCustomCNN/README.md

 PyQt6 desktop app with three tabs: **Detection** (real-time inference), **Training** (model training), and **Calibration** (camera calibration via chessboard).
 All paths and parameters are configured in `config.ini`.

+The two main modules are ModelManager, which enables efficient management of model inference, and RealSense, which enables acquisition of the various camera streams via an optimised pipeline.

 ## Comparisons

 ### IoU and confusion matrix